8c6794b6/hpc-codecov-action/README.md

 QuickStart
 ----------

-Following shows simple example, assuming that the repository root contains a Haskell cabal package named ``my-package``, and the package contain a test suite named ``my-test-suite``:
+The following shows a simple example, assuming that the repository-root contains a Haskell cabal package named ``my-package``, and the package contains a test suite named ``my-test-suite``:

 ```yaml
 name: Main